 Haiti, Gateway to the Caribbean, has a colorful history.
 Columbus named the island Hispaniola and claimed it for Spain in 1492.
-Haiti occupies only the smaller western 3/8 of the island, while the Dominican Republic is the larger nation to the east.
+Haiti occupies only the smaller Western 3/8 of the island, while the Dominican Republic is the larger nation to the East.
 In 1625 competing claims and settlements ceded the western portion of Hispaniola (Haiti) to France.
-Conquerors grew sugar cane, tobacco, and cotton on plantations worked by slaves.
+Colonizers established sugar cane, tobacco, and cotton plantations which were worked by enslaved people.
 It also became a haven for pirates.

-In 1804 slaves and free people of color revolted.
+In 1804 enslaved and free people of color revolted.
 Slavery was abolished, and Haiti became the first independent nation of Latin America and the Caribbean, the second republic in the Americas.
-Haiti is the only nation in the western hemisphere to have defeated three European superpowers Britain, France and Spain, and the only nation in the world established as a result of a successful slave revolt.
+Haiti is the only nation in the Western hemisphere to have defeated three European superpowers Britain, France and Spain, and the only nation in the world established as a result of a revolt executed by enslaved people.

 Today Haiti is the third most populous country in the Caribbean.
 The official language is French and Haitian Creole.
 A varied geography colors the landscape with rugged mountains, coastal plains, and a tropical climate prone to natural disasters fortified by climate change.
 This lends itself to civil unrest, poverty, corruption, poor infrastructure, poor healthcare, and a lack of education which impede economic growth in Haiti’s.